sanchi-t/Text-to-handwriting/README.md

 # Instructions
-1. you need to install tesseract(an ocr software by google)
+1. You need to install tesseract(an ocr software by google)
-2.
+2. Enter the location of tesseract.exe of your system in the fuction img2text
+3. Enjoy :)